yakupemresahin/smolvlm_temporal/smol_tools/README.md

 # smol-tools

 A collection of lightweight AI-powered tools built with LLaMA.cpp and small language models.
 These tools are designed to run locally on your machine without requiring expensive GPU resources.
+They can also run offline, without any internet connection.

 ## Features

 ### SmolSummarizer
-- Quick text summarization using a fine-tuned 1.7B parameter model
+- Quick text summarization using SmolLM2-1.7B Instruct
 - Maintains key points while providing concise summaries
-- Runs entirely locally
+- Able to reply to follow-up questions

 ### SmolRewriter
 - Rewrites text to be more professional and approachable